BartMassey/advent-of-code-2016/README.md

 `libaoc` rustdoc for the details.

 There are not many tests written for this code.
-I regard passing both parts of a day's problem as sufficient validation, in general.
+I regard passing both parts of a day's problem as strong validation.
 But more should be there.

 I assume you have Rust running on a fast-ish UNIX box with a bunch of memory (although most everything should also work